 Other aviation related fields may be considered by the Board of Directors.

-Eligibility:
+General Eligibility:

 The applicant must be in good health, with no medically disqualifying conditions which would prevent the applicant from pursuing and completing the training program and have a current FAA Medical Certificate appropriate to the rating sought.
 Required Medical Certificates must be obtained from a Federal Aviation Administration Designated Medical Examiner.